wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-lob-application-azure-ad.md

 6. Click **Create**.
 Once the web app is created, the **Publish Web** dialog is opened.
 
 
-2. In Profile Tag, click **Import**, and select a publish profile which you can download from a existing web site in [Azure Management Portal](https://manage.windowsazure.cn/).
+2. In Profile Tag, click **Import**, and select a publish profile which you can download from a existing web site in [Azure Classic Management Portal](https://manage.windowsazure.cn/).
 

 7. In **Destination URL**, change **http** to **https**.
 Copy the entire URL to a text editor.
 You will use it later.
 Then, click **Next**.